SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 34. **What is IP?**
 35. **What is IP address?**
 36. **What are the components of IP addresses?**

+- IPv4 addresses (32bits) are composed 4 sections of 8 bits.
+When converted from binary to decimal these sections represent numbers between 0 and 255.
+It could look like this: `101.05.244.99`.
+IPv6 addresses (128 bits) are composed of 8 sets of hexadecimal characters, each set representing different aspects of a location on the network.
+It could look like this: `2001:0db8:85a3:0000:0000:8a2e:0370:7334` .

 37. **What is a packet in computer networking?**
 38. **Why do we need both MAC addresses and IP addresses?**
 39. **What is DNS and how does it work?**
 40. **How do port numbers and IP addresses work together?**
 41. **What is a checksum and what is it used for?
 How is it used?**

+A checksum is a window in a PDU, for xample the Frame Check Sequence in an Ethernet frame.
+The function of a checksum is to check that the data received is the same as the data sent.
+THis is done by using an agreed upon algorithm to generate the checksum based on the data in the PDU.
+This guards against corrupted or falsified transmissions.
+If the checksums do not match then the PDU is dropped.
+TCP segments also use checksums.

 42. **Give an overview of the Transport Layer.**
 43. **What are the fundamental elements of reliable protocol?**
 44. **What is pipe-lining protocols?
 What are the benefits of it?**
 45. **What is a network port?**
 46. **What is a port number?**

 - A port number is an identifier between 0 and 65535 for a specific process on a host.
-They allow data packets to be multiplexed into one transmission and demultiplexed by the receiver into individual packets for each port and its application.
+Each process will expect to send and receive data-packets, but for the sake of efficiency these packets will be multiplexed so that more can be sent at the same time.
+They are then demultiplexed at the receiving end into individual packets for each port and its application.
 The Transport layer deals with transporting data from one machine to another, but once it gets there it needs to be delivered to a specific port in order to be funneled to a particular process.
+The application layer is where the Request/response payload is generated and the Transport layer deals with multiplexing these into segments ((or datagrams)

 47. **What is a network socket?**
 48. **Is TCP connectionless?
 Why?**